pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

-Right now, we're on the **Consoles** tab, from which you can launch interactive Python consoles, as well as a special type of console called a *Bash console*, which is PythonAnywhere's main command-line console.
+Right now, we're on the **Consoles** tab, from which you can launch interactive Python consoles, as well as a special type of console called a **Bash** console, which is PythonAnywhere's main command-line console.
 Try that now.

 ----